Tafara-N/alx-react/0x08-react_redux_reducer_selector/README.md

 - GitHub repository: `alx-react`
 - Directory: `0x08-react_redux_reducer_selector`
 - File: task_4/dashboard/src/schema/courses.js, task_4/dashboard/src/reducers/courseReducer.js, task_4/dashboard/src/schema/notifications.js, task_4/dashboard/src/reducers/notificationReducer.js, task_4/dashboard/src/reducers/courseReducer.test.js, task_4/dashboard/src/reducers/notificationReducer.test.js

-5. Selectors
+### 5. Selectors
-mandatory

 Selectors are an efficient way to access the data from the state because a selector is not recomputed unless one of its arguments change.

-Let’s create a few selectors for the Notifications reducer in src/selectors/notificationSelector.js
+Let’s create a few selectors for the Notifications reducer in `src/selectors/notificationSelector.js`

-Create a first selector for the filter named filterTypeSelected, that will return the value of the filter Create another selector for the notifications named getNotifications, that will return the list of notifications in a Map format
+- Create a first selector for the filter named `filterTypeSelected`, that will return the value of the filter
+- Create another selector for the notifications named `getNotifications`, that will return the list of notifications in a Map format
-Create another selector for the notifications named getUnreadNotifications, that will return the list of unread notifications in a Map format
+- Create another selector for the notifications named `getUnreadNotifications`, that will return the list of unread notifications in a Map format

 Create a test suite for your selectors in a file named `src/selectors/notificationSelector.test.js:`